ucsb-cs56/ucsb-cs56.github.io/_tutorials/parsing_04_grammars_and_asts.md

 * `IntToken("2"), PlusToken(), IntToken("3"), TimesToken(), IntToken("5")`

 This is still not parsing.

-Parsing is when we turn that sequence of tokens into an AST, like this one:
+A parser typically has two jobs.

+* The first is to determine whether an input string follows the rules of the language, which are expressed in a grammar (more on grammars in a moment.)
+* The second job is to product an Abstract Syntax Tree (AST).
+An AST is a tree structure that represents the meaning of some expression in a formal language.

+Here's an AST for  `2+3*5`.
+Note how the tree reflects the operator precedence.

 <img src="https://docs.google.com/drawings/d/1QcV98bTNlpXJPkemqIRxcid_fut4lT7VPlAsq_vJi44/pub?w=300&amp;h=223">

+Now lets dive into how a parser works with a grammar to check syntax and produce an AST.

 # Parsing: Grammars